-Wherever possible decay data from evaluated files such as JEF2.2 have been used to construct the decay data library (EAF\DEC-2005) used with FISPACT.
-However, for 223 unstable nuclides the file contains only the average $\gamma$ energy no data for the $\gamma$ spectrum are available.
+Wherever possible decay data from evaluated files such as JEFF-3.1 have been used to construct the decay data library (EAF\DEC-2007) used with FISPACT.
+However, for 254 unstable nuclides the file contains only the average $\gamma$ energy no data for the $\gamma$ spectrum are available.
 Without the $\gamma$ spectrum FISPACT is unable to calculate the $\gamma$ dose rate contribution for these nuclides.
 In order to check if any of these nuclides are likely to significantly contribute to the total dose rate, the following method is used to calculate an approximate spectrum.

-The maximum $\gamma$ energy ( $E_m$ ) for decays assumed in the method are given in Table A4.1.
+The maximum $\gamma$ energies ( $E_m$ ) for decays assumed in the method are given in Table A4.1.